London, United Kingdom

-The first of its kind in London, this boutique fitness club is set in a prominent location at the heritage corner of St. James’s Street and King Street.
-Woods Bagot’s London studio worked alongside American luxury fitness company Equinox and local interior designer Joyce Wang Studio to execute the transformation of the former bank building into a unique architectural consideration that the British newspaper, The Telegraph, calls “the UK’s swankiest gym.”
+As the first location for the luxury fitness brand in the UK, this boutique club is set in a prominent location at the heritage corner of St. James’s Street and King Street.
+Woods Bagot’s London studio worked alongside American luxury fitness company Equinox and local interior designer Joyce Wang Studio to execute the transformation of the former bank building into a unique architectural consideration that British newspaper The Telegraph calls “the UK’s swankiest gym.”

 With the exception of branding, external alterations were kept to a minimum to maintain the building’s historical appearance apropos to the St. James’s Conservation Area.
 However, the interiors were artistically modified both for functional as well as structural requirements.